cilium/cilium/Documentation/gettingstarted/k8s-install-kops.rst

 Creating a Cluster
 ====================

 * Note that you will need to specify the ``--master-zones`` and ``--zones`` for creating the master and worker nodes.
-The number of master zones should be odd (1, 3, ...) for HA.
+The number of master zones should be
+  * odd (1, 3, ...) for HA.
 For simplicity, you can just use 1 region.
 * The cluster ``NAME`` variable should end with ``k8s.local`` to use the gossip protocol.
-If creating multiple clusters using the same kops user, then make cluster name unique by adding a prefix such as ``com-company-emailid-``.
+If creating multiple clusters using the same kops user, then make the cluster name unique by adding a prefix such as ``com-company-emailid-``.

 .. code:: bash